 The Wolfram Language usually works by taking whatever input you give, and then processing it.
 Sometimes, however, you may want to have a program you write explicitly request more input.
 You can do this using Input and InputString.

 |InputString["prompt"]||issue a prompt, then read a string|

-Exactly how Input and InputString work depends on the computer system and Mathematica interface you are using.
-With a text-based interface, they typically just wait for standard input, terminated with a newline.
+Exactly how Input and InputString work depends on the computer system and the Wolfram Language interface you are using.
+With a text‐based interface, they typically just wait for standard input, terminated with a newline.
 With a notebook interface, however, they typically get the front end to put up a "dialog box", in which the user can enter input.